-Essential techniques to create composites from multiple photos using Adobe Photoshop—from working around tricky exposure challenges to creating stronger group photos and crafting creative photo illustrations.
+Explore techniques for creating composites from multiple photos using Adobe Photoshop, including working around exposure challenges, creating stronger group photos, and more.

 - Hi, my name is Chris Orwig.
 I'm a photographer and a teacher, and welcome to this course, Photoshop for photographers compositing projects.
 In this course we're gonna take a look at how we can composite multiple exposures together, and then how you can combine expressions together from different frames.
 We'll look at how we can take a subject from one environment then place that subject in a different environment.
 We'll look at how we can improve composition with multiple exposures by extending the background and changing the overall composition of a scene.